 Great content converts them to customers and builds lasting relationships.
-However, 59 percent of companies are still in the dark about how to create effective SEO content, according to a survey by the Content Marketing Institute (CMI).
+However, 74 percent of companies are still in the beginning stages of creating an effective SEO content strategy, according to a recent survey conducted by SEMRush.

 Search Engine Land Contributor, BrightEdge Founder and CEO Jim Yu uses a checklist of 14 “SMART” goal-setting techniques to make your online marketing more effective at winning new business.
 S.M.A.R.T. stands for specific, measurable, achievable, relevant, and timely.

 Design content based on understanding what your audience is expecting to hear.

 - Research your audience.
 Know where to find your customers online, why they are searching, and what actions they are likely to take.